 But it is worth remembering that such a feeling can be caused by the fact that Furwind is a classic platformer and does not have anything from today’s games.

 One more interesting feature but also annoying is a checkpoint.
 Checkpoints are available at every level but you have to pay for activation.
-Remember that the same money you earn through the game you can use in a game shop [Korvo’s Mystic Shop], where you can spend them on extra life upgrade, boost your stamina, etc. So be careful with that.
-Sometimes you may not need checkpoint but these are available close to every boss.
+Remember that the same money you earn through the game you can use in a game shop [Korvo’s Mystic Shop], where you can spend them on extra life upgrades, boost your stamina, etc. So be careful with that.
+Sometimes you may not need checkpoints but these are available close to every boss.

 Remember that your character gets tired too.
 A few tail hits and you’ll run out of stamina.

-But sometimes you may end up in a cave with limited vision and fireflies as your friends, but you need to keep them close as possible and gather as much you can from around you.
+But sometimes you may end up in a cave with limited vision and fireflies as your friends, but you need to keep them close as possible and gather as much as you can from around you.
 Of course, evil powers will not let you rest here.

 However, the ancestor trials can treat you with different level types.
 This one can be enjoyable too.
-For example, the first one with “Shaklu” [at the end which you will be given your first special move mid-air dash] looks like a runner game.
+For example, the first one with “Shaklu” [at the end which you will be given your first special move mid-air dash] looks like a running game.
 Remember not to let yourself be caught, be fast and careful where you jump.

 Furwind isn’t just a simple platformer like a walk from A to B, defeat enemies in the meantime and toss you a boss battle.
 Besides more interesting levels are available.
 For example Challenge stages, these stages will test you and our protagonist.
 Each of these is interesting, some focused on running [like “Shaklu” trial test], some on exploring and some on puzzle solving.
 So, as you can see, the game has a lot to offer.
 It is very enjoyable and if you’re a platformer fun, you can spend a few good hours with this title.

 In the end, let me give you some advice.
-When you fight a boss battle, try to remember their pattern, don’t rush, be patient.
+When you fight a boss battle, try to remember their pattern, don’t rush, and be patient.
 As a reward, it guarantees you a sweet victory.